Senneseph/AngularPress/angular-press/BuildSpec.md

-# Angular Press Build Specification
+# AngularPress Build Specification

 ## Project Overview
-Angular Press is a modern Content Management System (CMS) built with Angular, replicating WordPress functionality while leveraging the benefits of a modern single-page application architecture.
+AngularPress is a modern Content Management System (CMS) built with Angular, replicating WordPress functionality while leveraging the benefits of a modern single-page application architecture.
 This specification outlines the requirements, architecture, and implementation details for achieving a feature-complete WordPress alternative with 100% test coverage.

 ## Core Requirements